A 1920s Block Filled with Streetcar Workers

 Small homes like this one on Campbell just south of Emanuel Cleaver Boulevard were once filled with streetcar workers, their families, and boarders who worked for the streetcar company.
 The homes on the block from 47th to 48th between Charlotte and Campbell are mostly gone now, but when they were new, the car barn at 48th and Harrison made this block attractive to railway workers who both rented and owned their homes.

-In the early 1900s, the residents of a rapidly-expanding Midtown worked at various jobs: they were salesmen, teachers, real estate developers, and packing house employees, bookkeepers, and business owners.
+In the early 1900s, the residents of a rapidly expanding Midtown worked at various jobs: they were salesmen, teachers, real estate developers, packing house employees, bookkeepers, and business owners.
 However, on one block, 47th to 48th between Charlotte and Campbell, one type of work predominated – local streetcar jobs.
 “Street railway” workers made up the majority of household heads and boarders in this block in 1920, perhaps not surprising when you consider there was a car barn just a few blocks away at 48th and Harrison.

 Streetcar jobs were an important source of income for the new families filling up Midtown in the early 1900s.
 They allowed many to put down more permanent roots and purchase property.
 According the Monroe Dodd’s book “The Splendid Ride,” the Kansas City railways surveyed its workers in 1918 and found about a third of them were even able to buy homes.